EXPLAINER: Are new coronavirus strains cause for concern?

 Murthy said the new strain doesn’t change the public health advice to wear masks, wash hands and maintain social distance.

-Associated Press writers John Hanna in Topeka, Kansas, and Sylvia Hui in London contributed reporting.
+Associated Press writers John Hanna in Topeka, Kansas, Sylvia Hui in London and Rob Gillies in Toronto contributed reporting.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.